AdityaBaxla/app-dev-docs/docs/appdev-II-theory/variables.md

 ## variable without any keyword

-they are always global scope, that means they will be accessible no matter where they are declared.
+These are always global scope, that means they will be accessible no matter where they are declared.
 It is discouraged to use this method of variable creation as it will pollute the global scope.

 ```js
 food = "pasta";